What is the Cochrane COVID-19 Study Register?

 Where do we source our references?

-We’ll update our list of sources as new references are included in the register.
+We are constantly evaluating new sources of COVID-19 study references and will update our list of sources as new references are included in the register.

 How frequently is the register updated?